Solving Convex Smooth Function Constrained Optimization Is Almost As Easy As Unconstrained Optimization: Introduction

+A practical limitation of ACGD and ACGD-S is that their stepsize selection requires the Lipschitz smoothness constant of $\La(x; \lamstar)$ (see \eqref{eq:La}), which depends on the unknown optimal multiplier $\lamstar$.
+To address this, we introduce adaptive variants that automatically tune stepsizes without requiring problem parameters (completely parameter-free in the non-strongly convex case; only the strong convexity modulus is needed otherwise).
+These adaptive methods match the oracle complexities of their non-adaptive counterparts, with adaptive ACGD-S incurring only a logarithmic overhead in computation complexity.
+The key innovation is novel termination certificates that converge rapidly regardless of parameter misspecification, enabling online detection of misspecified parameters.
+Numerical studies in Section \ref{sec:numerical} demonstrate their efficiency on large-scale problems with high dimensionality and many constraints.

-The rest of the is organized as follows.
+The rest of the paper is organized as follows.
 Section \ref{sec:ANLA} proposes the ACGD method, and Section \ref{sec:lower} develops matching lower bounds.
-Section \ref{sec:ANLA-S} extends it to a computationally efficient ACGD-S method, and some concluding remarks are made in Section \ref{sec: conclusion}.
+Section \ref{sec:ANLA-S} extends it to a computationally efficient ACGD-S method, Section \ref{sec:numerical} presents numerical results, and Section \ref{sec:conclusion} provides concluding remarks.